 The highest paying child care centres will have a better chance to attract and retain the best qualified and skilled employees.
 Children will benefit from consistent caregivers and long term relationships, experience a higher quality early learning environment, and parents are able to have confidence and security with their child care program.

-The board of directors of each child care centres establishes its own salary scale.
+The board of directors of each child care centres establishes its own salary scale and should make competitive wages for all employees in all positions a priority.
 Most board members have little to no experience being employers so establishing a wage scale that reflects the qualifications they require, is competitive with other child care centres and also with other sectors that hire ECE’s (like school divisions) is an enormous challenge.
 MCCA has a resource to help.

 In 2007, MCCA retained People First HR Services to provide professional assistance in establishing a market competitive wage scale to enable the child care sector to compete more effectively with other sectors that have similar/comparable jobs.
 The development of the market competitive salary scale included an analysis of the knowledge, skills, and abilities required of Executive Directors, Early Childhood Educators, and Child Care Assistants.
 These are described in the job descriptions included in MCCA’s Human Resource Management Guide for Early Childhood Programs.
 Early Childhood Programs that implement the Market Competitive Salary Guideline Scale should also be using the job descriptions from MCCA’s Human Resource Management Guide.